heatherzurek/wanderlist/README.md

 ## Known Bugs

-_No known bugs, please contact us via the contact form if you find any issues._
+_Authentication is non-working, cannot email to multiple users at this moment, please contact us via the contact form if you find any issues._

 ## Support and contact details